AFGHANISTAN – The Trip

 The lowest point is Amu Darya at 258 m, and the highest is Nowshak at 7,485 m.

 Afghanistan is bordered by Pakistan to the south and east, Iran to the west, Turkmenistan, Uzbekistan and Tajikistan to the north.
-There is a short border with China to the far northeast, but in extremely inaccessible terrain.
+There is a short border with China to the far northeast but in extremely inaccessible terrain.

 INFORMATION

 Do your research and know the risks involved.
 Study the history.
 Read about the geopolitical situation.
 Make sure your money goes directly to the local people.
-It is a very difficult country to travel to.
+It is a difficult country to travel to.
 Many moments of boredom.
 Embrace that too.
 Afghans are used to this.

 VISA